 Skilled Worker Route

 In order to apply under the Skilled Worker Route you need sponsorship from a licensed employer to do a specific job that meets minimum levels of skill and salary.
 Jobs secured need to be a least RQF level 3 or above.
-The chart below shows the details of licenced employers and eligible jobs.

 To be eligible to apply, applicants must score 70 points.
 50 of these points are mandatory and will be covered by the job offer (and sponsorship), meeting the RQF skill level, and English language.